This facility consists of several spacious rooms that house electroencephalographic (EEG) equipment and sound-attenuated, shielded testing booths.

 View all funding options in our Funding Database.

-Founded over 100 years ago, The School of Psychology at Aberdeen is one of the oldest in the UK.
+The School of Psychology at Aberdeen is one of the oldest in the UK.

 You will find all the information you require about entry requirements on our dedicated 'Entry Requirements' page.
 You can also find out about the different types of degrees, offers, advanced entry, and changing your subject.